 Eels live in muddy and shallow waters, and due to their complex respiratory system, they need to surface every ten minutes to breathe atmospheric air.
 Also, they prefer to live alone.

-Electric eels can grow to as much as 8 feet and weight up to a massive 44 lbs.
+Electric eel facts can grow to as much as 8 feet and weight up to a massive 44 lbs.

-Electric eels can come in black, white, blue, grey or purple color.
+Electric eel facts can come in black, white, blue, grey or purple color.
 The long and cylindrical body is of course, given.

 Despite their amazing abilities, the also have limitations in their natural ability.
 They have poor eyesight, making it difficult for them to see in the water.
 They however, use their electric shock (they use low-level shock of up to 10V though) to help them feel their surroundings and locate their prey.

-What is even more amazing about electric eels is their long lifespan.
+What is even more amazing about electric eel facts is their long lifespan.
 In the wild, they can live up to 15 years, and more than 22 years in captivity.